prismicio/prismic-gatsby/README.md

       // The document node, field key (i.e. API ID), and field value are
       // provided to the function, as seen below.
 This allows you to use
       // different logic for each field if necessary.
-      // This defaults to always return true.
+      // This defaults to always return false.
-      shouldNormalizeImage: ({ node, key, value }) => {
+      shouldDownloadImage: ({ node, key, value }) => {
-        // Return true to normalize the image or false to skip.
+        // Return true to download the image or false to skip.
       },

       // Set the prefix for the filename where type paths for your schemas are